 Deployment planning also involves preparing field kits for each team.
-For the Field Supervisor, these include a list of sample sites, EA maps, route maps, a few questionnaires in case some respondents would want to verify the use of the tablets as a replacement to hard copies of the questionnaire, letters of introduction, a flashlight with batteries, a ruler and a stapler (for questionnaires that come apart), a table of random numbers, rulers or a transparent grid (for selecting start points in the field due to EA substitution), etc. Following the introduction of EDC by the Network in R7, each Interviewer will need a tablet with a storage case and a e plastic storage bag to protect the gadgets from rain and harsh weather conditions.
+For the Field Supervisor, these include a list of sample sites, EA maps, route maps, a few questionnaires in case some respondents would want to verify the use of the tablets as a replacement to hard copies of the questionnaire, letters of introduction, a flashlight with batteries, a table of random numbers, rulers or a transparent grid (for selecting start points in the field due to EA substitution), etc. Following the introduction of EDC by the Network in R9, each Interviewer will need a tablet with a storage case and a plastic storage bag to protect the gadgets from rain and harsh weather conditions.
 Each team will also need a power bank, multiple adaptors, as well as a spare back up tablet.
-All Interviewers and Supervisors must have either identification tags or bibs, clipboards, pens, numbered cards and personal raingear.
+All Interviewers and Supervisors must have either identification tags or bibs, pens and personal rain gear.